 The organization applied for and received \$60,000 related to the Canada Emergency Business Account (CEBA) loan.
 CEBA is an interest-free loan launched by the Government of Canada to ensure that businesses have access to capital during the Covid-19 pandemic and can only be used to pay non-deferrable operating expenses.
 Repaying the balance of the loan on or before January 18, 2024 will result in loan forgiveness of 25% of the initial \$40,000 loan and 50% of the \$20,000 loan expansion (up to a total forgiveness of \$20,000).
-If the loan is not repaid, it will automatically convert to a 2-year term loan at 5% annual interest paid monthly effective January 19, 2024.
+The CEBA loan was repaid on January 9, 2024.